NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 EIA Project_IDL_H00142885_Ahmed Heiba.docx

-Through my study for this objective I am now aware of various practices adopted by organizations to optimize their business processes.
-It helped me learn about industry standards and practices employed across the globe that contribute towards environment friendly goals and sustainability endeavors.
+Through my study for this objective, I know various practices organisations adopt to optimize their business processes.
+It helped me learn about industry standards and practices employed across the globe that contribute towards environment-friendly goals and sustainability endeavours.

-The experience would further facilitate me in my civil engineering career as I now have a deeper understanding of sustainability practices, policies and environmental management models adopted by organizations.
-I can further enhance my skill set by researching on additional areas relevant to industry standards and policies.
+The experience would further facilitate my civil engineering career as I now understand organisations' sustainability practices, policies and environmental management models.
+I can further enhance my skill set by researching additional areas relevant to industry standards and policies.

 Environmental Management Systems (EMS) are specialized models, policies or frameworks that are employed by industries and organizations to minimize the environmental influence as a consequence of their business processes (Green Plus, 2015).
-An important international EMS standard widely adopted across the globe by various organizations is ISO14001 that defines the criteria that companies can use through their planning, monitoring, measurement and decision-making processes to refine and maintain their environmental management system.
-This further facilitates organizations to formulate effective legislation and policies to encourage environment friendly practices.
+An important international EMS standard widely adopted globally by various organizations is ISO14001, which defines the criteria companies can use through their planning, monitoring, measurement and decision-making processes to refine and maintain their environmental management system.
+This further facilitates organizations to formulate effective legislation and policies to encourage environment-friendly practices.

-Similarly, various ISO standards as well as Great Britain's independent regulator for work-related health, safety and illness HSE, have been implemented which are based individual industrial practices, which also comes under the environmental management systems.
-For example, there are various sets of standard when working with different forms of materials on site, typically for their disposal and implications.
-From the literature reviewed, it was noticed that these standard facilitate the stakeholders of the industry to understand the environmental requirements of each activity, and provided critical information on how to best utilize the available resources.
-Under the umbrella of project’s environmental management systems (EMS), each activity has to be completed in accordance with the optimized standard, and hence these standards provide support in completing project which higher level sustainability (EMS, 2015).
+Similarly, various ISO standards and Great Britain's independent regulator for work-related health, safety and illness HSE have been implemented based on individual industrial practices, which also come under the environmental management systems.
+For example, there are various sets of standards when working with different forms of materials on site, typically for their disposal and implications.
+From the literature reviewed, it was noticed that these standards facilitate the industry's stakeholders to understand the environmental requirements of each activity and provide critical information on how to utilize the available resources best.
+Under the project’s environmental management systems (EMS) umbrella, each activity must be completed by the optimized standard.
+Hence, these standards support completing projects with a higher level of sustainability (EMS, 2015).

 Environmental Management Systems-Bonus, GreenPlus 2015.
 Available from: <http://gogreenplus.org/nuts-and-bolts-guide/performance-nuts-and-bolts-guide/sustainability-management/bonus-environmental-management-systems/>.Accessed [19 November 2015]